Agroecosystems

 Significant structural and functional differences in agroecosystems versus natural ecosystems have been noted by several researchers.
 The structural composition of an agroecosystem varies based on the location and scale at which it is studied.
 Agroecosystem structure can also change over a period of time due to management practices.
 The structure of agroecosystems can be perceived in terms of hierarchy theory.

 Agroecosystems may be thought of as occurring in nested hierarchies, that is, agricultural farms nest in communities, which are nested in watersheds, which are further nested in larger regions, and so on, up to the globe.
 Each level in the nested hierarchy has its own unique properties (ecological, cultural, social, or economic features) and contributes to the nature of, and is affected by, levels above and below it.
 Across each level, agroecosystems may exhibit different interactions.
-For example, at a farm level, the input elements of agroecosystems include land, labor, and capital, which are interlinked together and interact with external attributes such as markets, policies, etc. To understand the complex interactions among different levels of agroecosystems, researchers have identified three different dimensions, that is, environmental (for example, soil and other biophysical attributes), economic (for example, market) and human dimensions (for example, rural community).
-The division of agroecosystems into individual dimensions such as those described above facilitates understanding in a more systematic manner.
+For example, at a farm level, the input elements of agroecosystems include land, labor, and capital, which are interlinked and interact with external attributes such as markets, policies, etc. To understand the complex interactions among different levels of agroecosystems, researchers have identified three different dimensions: environmental (for example, soil and other biophysical attributes), economic (for example, market), and human dimensions (for example, rural community).
+The division of agroecosystems into individual dimensions, such as those described above, facilitates understanding in a more systematic manner.

-In comparison to natural ecosystems such as forests, conventional agricultural ecosystems exhibit a simplified, trophic structure due to few selected crops or animal types.
-Agroecosystems consist of three intermingled and strongly interacting subsystems: the managed fields, referred to as the productive subsystem; the semi-natural or natural habitats surrounding them; and the human subsystem composed of settlements and infrastructures.
+In comparison to natural ecosystems such as forests, conventional agricultural ecosystems exhibit a simplified trophic structure due to a few selected crops or animal types.
+Agroecosystems consist of three interrelated and strongly interacting subsystems: the managed fields, referred to as the productive subsystem; the semi-natural or natural habitats surrounding them; and the human subsystem composed of settlements and infrastructure.
 Agroecosystem function is a consequence of agroecosystem structure, which can vary widely based on location and management practices.
-Agroecosystem functions involve movement of material, energy, and information from one agroecosystem to another or movement in and out of the agroecosystem.
+Agroecosystem functions involve the movement of material, energy, and information from one agroecosystem to another or into and out of an agroecosystem.
 Compared to natural ecosystems, agroecosystems are characterized by relatively high net productivity, simple trophic chains, low genetic and species diversity, low habitat heterogeneity, etc. Further, the multiple facets of agroecosystems and the services they offer have been well recognized.
 Agroecosystems offer a variety of functions.
 The functions refer to how agroecosystems operate in generating different services, which include production services, ecosystem regulation, and cultural services.
 Furthermore, these ecosystem services are strongly dependent upon the management practices.

 The production services of agroecosystems include food, fuel, and fiber.
 Agroecosystems also serve as repositories of agrobiodiversity and genetic resources.
 The ecosystem services include providing habitat for biodiversity, primary production, biogeochemical cycling, soil formation and retention, carbon sequestration, water cycling, energy flow, etc. Regulation services include soil erosion control, climate mitigation, water purification, pollinating mechanisms, etc. The cultural services include agroecosystems serving as knowledge systems for education and inspiration, spiritual and religious values, recreation/aesthetic importance, etc.